-I’m an artist, writer, editor, and Floridian currently based in London.
-I report on art, architecture, and digital culture among other things, and contribute to a range of digital and print publications including the
+I’m an artist, writer, and editor raised in Florida and based in London.
+I report on art, architecture, and digital culture among other things, and contribute to a range of online and print publications including the

 Architectural Review, Artsy, artnet News, frieze, Elephant, Metropolis, VICE, and Wallpaper.